Not Legal Advice

 - you engage another law practice to act for you on the same matter without our consent;

-- we, on reasonable grounds, believe that we have a conflict of interest;
+- we believe that we have a conflict of interest;

 - there is any other good reason.